 We will determine the comparable yield for the CDs and will provide that comparable yield, and the related projected payment schedule, in the disclosure supplement for the CDs.
-Although it is not entirely clear how the comparable yield and projected payment schedule must be determined when a debt instrument may be redeemed by the issuer prior to maturity, we have determined the comparable yield based upon the term to maturity of the CDs assuming no automatic call occurs prior to maturity and based on a variety of other factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities.
-Based on the foregoing, we have determined that the comparable yield for the CDs will be an annual rate of at least 3.13% compounded semiannually.
-Neither the comparable yield nor the projected payment schedule constitutes a representation by us regarding the actual amount or timing of the payment on the CDs.
+Although it is not entirely clear how the comparable yield and projected payment schedule must be determined when a debt instrument may be redeemed by the issuer prior to maturity, we will determine the comparable yield based upon the term to maturity of the CDs assuming no automatic call occurs prior to maturity and a variety of other factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities at the time of issuance.
+If the CDs had been issued on July 27, 2022 and we had determined the comparable yield on that date, it would have been an annual rate of 2.97%, compounded semiannually.
+The actual comparable yield that we will determine for the CDs may be higher or lower than 2.97%, and will depend upon a variety of factors, including actual market conditions and our borrowing costs for debt market conditions and our borrowing costs for debt instruments of comparable gield nor the projected payment schedule constitutes a representation by us regarding the actual amount or timing of the payment on the CDs.